 4. University of Granada

 Another top medical school in Spain is the University of Granada.
-Established in 1531, it is one of the oldest universities in Spain.
-The origins of this university go back to 1349 when it was used as a school for medicine, calculus, astronomy, geometry, and logic.
+Officially founded in 1531 by Emperor Charles V, it is one of the oldest universities in Spain.
+Its teaching tradition dates back to the madrasahs of the Nasrid dynasty of Granada.

 5. University of Seville

-The University of Seville was founded in 1505 as Colegio de Santa María de Jesús, and after over 500 years it is one of the best schools in Spain offering high-quality education and experience.
-This university is also a museum, with amazing heritage and history represented in perfectly conditioned pieces.
+The University of Seville was founded in 1505 as Colegio de Santa María de Jesús, and after more than 500 years, it remains one of the best schools in Spain, offering a wide range of academic programs.
+The university also owns an extensive historic-artistic collection, reflecting its long heritage and role in the cultural life of Seville.

 6. Pompeu Fabra University

-The Pompeu Fabra University is one of the younger medical schools in Spain, established in 1990, and offers three main programs: social sciences and humanities, health and life sciences, and, communications and information technologies
+Pompeu Fabra University is one of the younger medical schools in Spain.
+The Catalan Parliament approved the creation of this public university on June 18, 1990.
+UPF focuses on major fields such as social sciences and humanities, health and life sciences, and communication and information technologies.

 7. University of Zaragoza